JaegerwaldDev/8-Ball-Script/README.md

 :8ball:,:8ball::8ball:,:8ball:,:8ball:,:8ball::8ball:,:8ball:,:8ball:,:8ball:;:8ball:,:8ball::8ball:,:8ball::8ball:,:8ball:,:8ball::8ball:,:8ball:,:8ball:,:8ball::8ball:
 ```
 <sub>This is a basic "Hi" sequence.</sub>
-# How to use and make your own Plugins
+# (Build Deleted, Fix Will Release soon) How to use and make your own Plugins
 Create a New Folder inside of your project folder called "plugins".
 In that folder create .json file named "plugins".
 Write the following code into the .json file:
 ```json
 ["your_plugin", "downloaded_plugin"]